 Before you try to connect another person to an issue in the world that needs fixing- like hunger, environmentalism, school reform, or the economy- it is vital to ensure they are connected within themselves.

 I have discovered this important lesson over the last 20 years of my career.
 Working with young people from extremely disadvantaged backgrounds in a lot of different settings, I found that the kids who had lasting connections to what mattered most to them were able to form deep connections to the world around them.

 I call forming these lasting connections within ourselves personal engagement.
-Personal engagement is when we form sustaining connections to the world within and around ourselves.
+Personal engagement is when we form sustaining connections to the world within ourselves.

 A person who has felt a lifelong deep need to write poetry is personally engaged in poetry.
 When I’m trying to raise funds to support my nonprofit organization, I want to do more than simply squeeze $10 dollars from this poet.

 Instead, I want to form a lasting connection between them and my nonprofit, and in the course of their giving experience I want them to see their gradual donations increase while becoming personally engaged with the success of the young people I work with.
 In order to do that, I need to find out what that donor is already personally engaged with, such as poetry.
 Once I find that out, I can find a connection between poetry and serving youth.

 Between those points, I will work to nurture that relationship.
 But when I find a point when participants in my program are learning about free form poetic verse, perhaps I invite this donor to give a reading, or sit in class, or individually coach the learners.

 Whatever way I approach it, I have leveraged that person’s personal engagement in order to support their community engagement.
 Community engagement are the sustained connections a person has to the world around their self.

 This approach is essential if I want to create lasting connections with people, no matter what your field, activity, issue, or outcomes.